 - 24/06/21 – 16/07/21: Expressions of Interest Assessed and Shortlist Completed.

 *The Principal may at any time vary the above timeline as required.

 # All candidates who have been interviewed but have been unsuccessful in gaining a position for 2022 will be notified via email by this day.
 Given the number of candidates to be interviewed, it is impossible for the Principal to phone each unsuccessful applicant whilst at the same time, be cognisant about the need to inform all candidates successful or otherwise in a timely manner.

 NB.
 Please note that some limitations exist with the ability to interview all candidates who have expressed interest in teaching at Iona College in 2022, and the shortlisting process will consider a number of factors including experience, qualifications and flexibility with teaching methods and how this aligns with the present teaching cohort at the College.

 Interested applicants should submit the following via email:

-- Iona College Geelong Non-Teaching Application Form.
+- Iona College Geelong Teaching Application Form.

-This introductory letter should not exceed two pages (approximately 700 words).
+Responses (introductory letter) should not exceed two pages (approximately 700 words).

 CHILD SAFE STANDARDS: